letoille/AxonMQ/README.md

 - **Advanced Authentication**: Support for client certificate authentication, LDAP, OAuth/JWT, and other external authentication mechanisms.
 - **Broker Bridging/Federation**: Allow connecting multiple AxonMQ instances or bridging to other MQTT brokers for distributed deployments.
 - **Metrics & Monitoring Integration**: Provide comprehensive metrics for integration with monitoring tools like Prometheus and Grafana.
-- **Pluggable Architecture**: Develop a plugin system to allow users to extend broker functionality with custom modules, such as data processing, integration with various databases, or forwarding messages to platforms like Kafka.
+- **Enhanced Pluggable Architecture**: Further develop the plugin system beyond the current data processor capabilities to support more extension points, such as data bridging, data storage, and custom authentication.
 - **MQTT-SN Support**: Add support for MQTT-SN protocol for constrained IoT devices.

 ### 🤝 Contributing